charlesm93/charlesm93.github.io/_pages/bio.md

 advised by professor [Andrew Gelman](http://www.stat.columbia.edu/~gelman/).

 I was borned and raised in Paris, France.
-After graduating from high-school, I moved the U.S and studied Physics at Yale University.
+After graduating from high-school, I moved to the U.S and studied Physics at Yale University.
 I did research in the Astronomy department with the [exoplanet group](http://exoplanets.astro.yale.edu/), under the supervision of professor [Debra Fischer](http://exoplanets.astro.yale.edu/people/dfischer.php) and Dr. [Ji Wang](https://www.asc.ohio-state.edu/wang.12220/).
-My undergraduate thesis was on close-in giant planets and how they effect the stellar magnetic activity of their host stars.
+My undergraduate thesis was on close-in giant planets and how they effect the magnetic activity of their host stars.
-I also did related work on measuring stellar rotation periods and estimating the age of stars.
+I also did related work on estimating the rotation period and age of stars the Kepler field.
 These research projects were all coding and data intensive, and exposed me to many statistical problems.
 Challenges included properly characterizing uncertainty, and identifying false-positive signals.

-Of particular concern to me was properly characterizing uncertainy, and decoupling signal and noise.

 By the time I was a senior, I wanted to learn more about statistics and do research on more applied problems.